24536urdj/Unit_3/README.md

 ![Screen Shot 2023-03-09 at 23 30 04](https://user-images.githubusercontent.com/112072887/224055778-33f8f33e-eb4d-4054-9b7e-b90d61cb5c60.png)
+This flow chart is for creating a secure log in function for my client,it uses if function in order to eliminate and mitigate the error of letting someone who does not possess the username or password of log in into the application.

 ![Screen Shot 2023-03-09 at 23 47 24](https://user-images.githubusercontent.com/112072887/224060498-157e9cc0-e1c9-4ebf-b089-fa9719655dfc.png)
+This flow chart shows the creation of add function and save function that were required by client in the success criteria.the add function allows he client to add new topics to the data table ,and the save function serves to commit this action.
 ### Er diagram
 ![Screen Shot 2023-03-10 at 5 03 19](https://user-images.githubusercontent.com/112072887/224141550-50d77575-67a5-44da-b0c8-b75cf5abad16.png)